Minister’s call for ‘zero tolerance’ for on-campus harassment welcome, NWC says

 In the article, Dr Ní Shúilleabháin related how Braun had regularly shown up in her office at UCD, asked her out on dates, made persistent phone calls and in one incident followed her to a hotel in Cork where she was staying.

-Braun (58), who is no longer employed by UCD, was issued with a court order in late 2019 barring him from contacting her for five years after she had reported the matter to gardaí.
+Braun (58), who worked in UCD until 2019, was issued with a court order in late 2019 barring him from contacting her for five years after she had reported the matter to gardaí.

 In a statement, UCD president, Andrew Deeks apologised to Dr Ní Shúilleabháin as well as other colleagues and students who had suffered similar experiences at the university.